danielg0/fyp/report.md

 \begin{abstract}
 ```

-Fast evaluation of new hardware ideas is important for effective architectural research.
-Representative sampling techniques such as SimPoint assist in this by estimating performance metrics from simulations of a part of a program.
-It has been shown that these estimates can be very accurate when simulation intervals are sufficiently long.
-This thesis introduces a technique for combining short and long simulation intervals with ML parameter optimisation techniques to find optimal hardware configurations.
+Fast evaluation of new hardware ideas is important for effective research in processor microarchitecture.
+Simulations of benchmark programs are an important tool to achieve this and representative sampling techniques, such as SimPoint, accelerate this process by identifying subsets of the program that are representative of the whole execution.
+Previous work has shown that estimates of performance metrics gathered by simulating just those selected intervals can be very accurate if they are sufficiently long.

+This thesis introduces a technique for combining short and long simulation intervals with parameter optimisation methods from the ML domain to efficiently measure the effect of hardware changes.
 Our main contributions include:

-- Investigating the trade-off between error and simulation time present when choosing a SimPoint set's interval size
+- Investigating the trade-off between error and simulation time present when choosing a simulation interval's size.
-- Discussing techniques for sub-sampling and super-sampling existing SimPoint BBV arrays to generate arrays with different interval sizes
+- Discussing interval sub-sampling and super-sampling techniques to efficiently generate simulation intervals from individual profiling runs.
+We give results showing a Y% decrease in CPU time required to pick simulation points.
-- Demonstrating the viability of combining multiple SimPoint sets of different interval sizes with modern ML techniques for parameter optimisation to find performant configurations
+- Demonstrating the viability of combining multiple simulation interval sets of different sizes with modern ML techniques for parameter optimisation to efficiently find performant configurations.
-- Presenting an implementation that can find global maximal configurations for given SPEC benchmarks with X% less simulation time than traditional techniques
+- Presenting an implementation that can find the Pareto front of a design-space exploration experiment on a given SPEC benchmark with X% less simulation time than traditional techniques.

-The tools this thesis introduces will contribute to making architectural design space exploration cheaper and wide searches feasible in future research.
+The tools this thesis introduces will contribute to more efficient use of simulation time in microarchitecture research.
+It also empowers researchers to explore more avenues for performance gain by giving them tools to quickly evaluate a suite of ideas before delving further into those that show promise.
+Our discussions lay the path for future exploration into the variance of SimPoint sets, leading to more statistically rigorous architectural research\todo{this claim is possibly a bit of a stretch?}.

 ```{=latex}
 \end{abstract}